boring-registry/boring-registry/docs/tasks/publish-modules.md

 # Publish Modules

-Example HCL configuration using a module referenced from the registry:
+Modules can be published to the boring-registry using the `upload module` command.
+Published modules can be referenced in code, for example like the following example configuration:

 ```hcl
 module "tls-private-key" {